 General Rules for Bed Placement

-In general, beds are placed in the center of the longest wall of the room because they are a natural focal point.
-This leaves room for the placement of side tables next to either side of the bed.
-We have stated that feng shui tips warn against bed placement under the window.
-Also in feng shui design, there is another principle that beds should be positioned away from the door in order to allow one to have a good view of the door known as the commanding position.
+There is another principle in feng shui that beds should be positioned away from the door in order to allow one to have a good view of the door known as the commanding position.
 Further, the foot of the bed should not be pointed toward the door as this places the bed in the way of foot traffic.

 Making a Bed Against a Window Work